-Error message Cause Resolution Performing product prechecks One of the following checks failed: For information on resolving these issues: Time synchronization CPU speed checks System architecture checks To resolve time synchronizaton issues, synchronize the time settings across the nodes OS patch level checks Note: For Oracle RAC 11g Release 2 and later versions, it is mandatory to configure NTP for synchronizing time on al nodes in the cluster.
-To resolve CPU frequencissues, ensure that the nodes have the same typ of processor.
-To resolve system architecture check issues ensure that the nodes have the same architecture and the sam number and type of processors.
-To resolve OS patch levelissues, ensure that you have updated your syster with the required OS patch levels.
-For information, see the chapter "Requirements and planning" in the Storage Foundation for Oracle RAC Configuratio and Upgrade Guide.
+Error message Cause Resolution Performing product prechecks One of the following checks failed: For information on resolving these issues: Time synchronization CPU speed checks System architecture checks To resolve time synchronizaton issues, synchronize the time settings across the nodes.
+OS patch level checks Note: For Oracle RAC, it is mandatory to configure NTP for synchronizing time on all nodes in the cluster.
+To resolve CPU frequency issues, ensure that the nodes have the same type of processor.
+To resolve system architecture check issues, ensure that the nodes have the same architecture and the same number and type of processors.
+To resolve OS patch level issues, ensure that you have updated your system with the required OS patch levels.
+For information, see the chapter "Requirements and planning" in the Storage Foundation for Oracle RAC Configuration and Upgrade Guide.